chingjunetao/chingjunetao.github.io/_posts/2019-2-20-manage-google-drive-with-python.md

 ## Using Google Drive API

 Before going into coding, you should get Google Drive API access ready.
-I have wrote an [article](https://chingjunetao.github.io//learning/simple-way-to-access-google-api/) on how to get your Google Service Access through Client ID.
+I have wrote an [article](https://chingjunetao.github.io//learning/simple-way-to-access-google-api/) on how to get your **Google Service Access through Client ID**.
 You should be able to get JSON file that contain the secret key to access your Google Drive.

 ## Getting Started with PyDrive